-Best Cases for Moto E5 Play in 2019
+Best Cases for Moto E5 Play in 2022

 NageBee Cowhide Leather Case

-It's not real leather, but NageBee's Cowhide Leather case gives you that premium leather look and feel without having to pay for it.
+It's not real leather, but NageBee's Cowhide Leather case gives you that premium look without paying for it.
 It also covers the power port and buttons.

-Yiakeng
+Yiakeng Shockproof Cover

-For those times when your phone is your primary TV, you'll have no better friend than a case with a kickstand on it.
-Yiakeng's comes with such utility, and also turns heads with its bold tire-inspired design.
+Yiakeng's Kickstand case makes it possible to rest your phone, and also turns heads with its bold tire-inspired design.
 You can grab one in six fun colors.

 Poetic Rugged Case

-With a full suite of port covers and a built-in screen protector, Poetic's rugged case for the Moto E5 Play offers as much protection as you're going to find in one package.
-The inner area is a TPU material that'll absorb shock, while the hard polycarbonate shell is reinforced so it can keep doing its job even if you happen to drop it.
+With a full suite of port covers and a built-in screen protector, Poetic's rugged case offers as much protection as you're going to find in one package.

 Zizo Bolt

-Zizo is one of the most consistent companies making rugged cases.
-The Bolt series for the Moto E5 Play brings a full course of protection thanks to its tried and true marriage of TPU and polycarbonate.
-The built-in kickstand is neat, but this case also comes with a belt holster clip and a screen protector, giving you everything you need in one easy package.
+The Zizo Bolt for the E5 Play offers a full course of protection thanks to its marriage of TPU and polycarbonate, along with included screen protector.

 Found something you like?
 If you're having trouble deciding, we'd recommend the Incipio NGP case for your Moto E5 Play.
 It's a solid case that has the backing of a well-established brand behind it.
 It's not just the name that we like — it's the company's one-year warranty just in case it can't stand the test of time.